Voting Rules for Accurate Democracy Voting Systems. Rules Introduction. Criteria Goals.

 Give all reps equal funds for projects and agencies.

-And make each rep's spending visible to her voters.
+And make each rep's spending visible to the voters.

 Strengthen Democracy: Expand the popular base of power.